 I. DEPARTMENT OF HEALTH & HUMAN SERVICES (DHHS) SALARY LIMITATION

-Under the Fiscal Year 2017 Consolidated Appropriations Act and the Further Continuing the Security Assistance Appropriations Act, 2017 (Continuing Resolution), salaries that are directly charged to contracts, grants and cooperative agreements funded by the National Institutes of Health (NIH), the Substance Abuse and Mental Health Services Administration (SAMHSA), Agency for Healthcare Research and Quality (AHRQ) awards and other DHHS awards, are limited to the level of the Executive Level II of the Federal Executive Pay Scale.
-This limit on salary is now mandated for all DHHS awards including, among others, the Centers for Disease Control (CDC), and the Health Resources and Services Administration (HRSA).
-The 2017 Consolidated Appropriations Act (H. R. 244), signed into law on May 5 2017, restricts the amount of direct salary which may be paid to an individual under an HHS grant, cooperative agreement or applicable contract to a rate of no greater than Executive Level II of the Federal Executive Pay Scale.
+Under The Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019, signed into law on September 28, 2018,salaries that are directly charged to contracts, grants and cooperative agreements funded by the National Institutes of Health (NIH), the Substance Abuse and Mental Health Services Administration (SAMHSA), Agency for Healthcare Research and Quality (AHRQ) awards and other DHHS awards, are limited to the level of the Executive Level II of the Federal Executive Pay Scale.
 Unless specifically disallowed by a DHHS agency program, all DHHS awards will be subject to the Executive Level II annual salary rate.
-The Executive Level II rate was increased to $189,600 effective January 7, 2018.
-As a result, the salary cap for Fiscal Year 2018 (October 1, 2017 – September 30, 2018) should be applied based on the Executive Level II rate at the time the salary was earned:
+The Executive Level II rate was increased to $192,300 effective January 6, 2019.
+As a result, the salary cap for Fiscal Year 2019 (October 1, 2018 – September 30, 2019) should be applied based on the Executive Level II rate at the time the salary was earned:

 The DHHS salary cap may be imposed on some programs for non-profit sponsors and certain State of California grant programs.
 Please check the sponsor guidelines regarding their policy on the use of the current or previous NIH salary caps.